nhsconnect/ITK-FHIR-Emergency-Care-eDischarge/pages/explore/explore_document_profiles.md

 - **[Extension-CareConnect-AllergyCertainty-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/Extension-CareConnect-AllergyCertainty-1)** - A CareConnect extension to the allergyIntolerance resource to support a coded certainty of the allergy/intolerance.
 - **[Extension-CareConnect-AllergySeverity-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/Extension-CareConnect-AllergySeverity-1)** - A CareConnect extension to the allergyIntolerance resource

-## ITK eDischarge FHIR Document Profile Referencing ##
+## ITK Emergency Care eDischarge FHIR Document Profile Referencing ##

-The diagram shows the referencing between the profiles in the bundle which make up the ITK eDischarge FHIR Document.
+The diagram shows the referencing between the profiles in the bundle which make up the ITK Emergency Care eDischarge FHIR Document.

 When using ITK3 there is an outer bundle structure which is called the [ITK3 send payload bundle structure](https://nhsconnect.github.io/ITK3-FHIR-Messaging-Distribution/explore_messages.html#itk-send-payload-bundle-diagram) for use with ITK3.